SmitaSathaye/H1_Trial/README.md

 In order to start using this project.
 You will have to do the following steps:
 1. Clone the project.
 2. npm i - Install all the dependencies.
-3. Run 'npm run chrome' or 'npm run edge' or 'npm run firefox'
+3. Run 'npm run chrome' or 'npm run edge'